microwave89-hv/hw-fw-notes/to-clarify-mbp101.md

 * When was it introduced?

-Does it have any use nowadays?
+* Does it have any use nowadays?

-How does IEDRAM look like?
+* What does this IEDRAM look like?

 # DSC Structure
-What is the DSC structure @xoreaxeaxeax was sinkholing?
+* What is the DSC structure @xoreaxeaxeax was sinkholing?

-How does it relate to the CPU State Save Map?
+* How does it relate to the CPU State Save Map?
 To the full SMRAM?

-Has it changed over the past few years?
+* Has it changed over the past few years?
 How?

-Is it related in any way to EFI_SMRAM_DESCRIPTOR, or EFI_MMRAM_DESCRIPTOR?
+* Is it related in any way to EFI_SMRAM_DESCRIPTOR, or EFI_MMRAM_DESCRIPTOR?

 # SMRAM
-How does the entire SMRAM look like?
+* How does the entire SMRAM look like?

-If chipsec tells something about CSEG and TSEG being configured properly, are there multiple zones of SMRAM that are equally protected?
+* If chipsec tells something about CSEG and TSEG being configured properly, are there multiple zones of SMRAM that are equally protected?

-If TSEG is supposed to be enabled, is TSEG access governed by the same D_XYZ flags that control CSEG access?
+* If TSEG is supposed to be enabled, is TSEG access governed by the same D_XYZ flags that control CSEG access?

-If both CSEG and TSEG are enabled are there handlers in both regions?
+* If both CSEG and TSEG are enabled are there handlers in both regions?

-How does SMBASE relate to TSEG?
+* How does SMBASE relate to TSEG?
 To TSEGMB?
 Is it possible that SMBASE != TSEGMB if TSEG is enabled?

 # SMI
-Is the MMU capable of accessing paging structures in SMRAM?
+* Is the MMU capable of accessing paging structures in SMRAM?
 While CPU is in SMM?

-A: Broadwell Technology is supposedly capable of this. (https://web.archive.org/web/20200107052346/https://software.intel.com/sites/default/files/managed/0c/92/STM_User_Guide-001.pdf, p.
+** A: Broadwell Technology is supposedly capable of this. (https://web.archive.org/web/20200107052346/https://software.intel.com/sites/default/files/managed/0c/92/STM_User_Guide-001.pdf, p.
 8, p.
 12)

 Would x86-64 handlers be possible?
 Do such handlers currently exist in SMRAM?